plugdata-team/plugdata/Resources/Documentation/ELSE/speed.md

 draft: false
 ---

 [speed] is somewhat related to [line].
 You give it a target bpm value and an amount of time in beats to reach it (speeding up or down).
-Then, the overall tempo in ms is outpu (via the right outlet) and bpm values are given for each beat until it reaches the target (left outlet), which correctly emulates an accelerando or ritardando.
+Then, the overall tempo in ms is output (via the right outlet) and bpm values are given for each beat until it reaches the target (left outlet), which correctly emulates an accelerando or ritardando.